106368015AlvinYang/Taiwanese-Food-101/README.md

 **MobileNet**   |      0.6973     |      0.9119     |  0.97GB| 87,536,933
 ## Application
 We applied the model which we trained by Taiwanese-Food-101 food image dataset to develop a mobile application.
 This mobile application can recognize Taiwanese food and provide recipe and recommend restaurants.
 * Mobile application start.
-We can get photos from mobile camera or album.
+We can get photos from mobile camera or album.<br>
 ![avatar]()
-* Print category and accuracy of prediction results in text.
+* Print category and accuracy of prediction results in text.<br>
 ![avatar]()
-* We use web crawlers to capture recipes from "icook.tw".
+* We use web crawlers to capture recipes from "icook.tw".<br>
 ![avatar]()
-* We use web crawlers to capture recommended restaurants from "idoosie.tw".
+* We use web crawlers to capture recommended restaurants from "idoosie.tw".<br>
 ![avatar]()